 So, you’ve submitted your resume for a great job opportunity.
-Do you envision the employer pouring himself a cup of coffee, settling into his chair, kicking off his shoes, and devouring every word of your resume with his undivided attention?
+Do you envision the employer pouring himself a cup of coffee, settling into his chair, kicking off his shoes, and devouring every word of your resume with undivided attention?
 Not exactly.
 He’ll devote six seconds to scanning your resume and if you have made even one of these fatal mistakes, your resume gets tossed.
 All your hard work — in the garbage.
 Don’t let that happen.
 Avoid these 5 resume mistakes to give your resume a chance!

 The #1 Mistake:

 Failing to show how you meet the job requirements.

-Employers try to be very specific when listing job requirements in order to reduce the pool of applicants.
+Employers try to be very specific when listing their job requirements in order to reduce the pool of applicants.
 They want candidates who closely match the job requirements to streamline the application process.

 Yet, up to 75% of the resumes they receive do not show how the applicants specifically meet the job requirements that are so specifically listed in the ad.
 As hard as it is to believe, most resumes submitted, even today in 2017, are vague and full of irrelevant, useless information that contains no value to the employer because it is not relevant to the job he needs to fill.